jumpyvi/pilot-whale/README.md

 * ninja
 * valac

-### You can also get these optional tools for running tasks, code completion and generating doc:
+#### You can also get these recommended, but optional tools for running tasks, code completion and generating doc:

 * just
 * fzf
 * valadoc
 * vala-language-server

-### Install all for Fedora 41
+### Install all for Fedora 41/42
-> You will also need to manually get Docker for testing
+> You will also need to get [Docker](https://docs.docker.com/engine/install/fedora/) for testing

 ```bash
 sudo dnf install gtk4-devel ninja-build meson libadwaita-devel libgee-devel json-glib-devel desktop-file-utils libcurl-devel vala vala-language-server valadoc graphviz libglvnd just fzf